timradtke/minimizeregret/content/_index.markdown

 title: Home
 ---

-Hi there!
-This is the blog of Tim Radtke, a data scientist working in Berlin.
-I write about things that I've learned recently--which are mostly data related.
-Find out more about me and the blog [here](/about/).
-Or look for [all posts](/post/) or [all notes](/note/).
+Minimize Regret is a blog about forecasting, optimization, and building tools humans use to make decisions under uncertainty.
+Tim is a data scientist in Berlin.
+Enjoy.

 #### Read this first: